mopidy/mopidy-gmusic/README.rst

 - Add background refreshing of library and playlists.
 (Fixes: #21)
 - Fix authentication issues.
 (Fixes: #82, #87)
 - Add LRU cache for All Access albums and tracks.
-- Increment Google's play count when 2/3 of the track has been played.
-(PR:
+- Increment Google's play count if 50% or 240s of the track has been played.
-  #51)
+  (PR: #51, and later changes)
 - Let gmusicapi use the device's MAC address as device ID by default.
+- Fix increasing of play counts in Google Play Music.
+(Fixes: #96)
+- Fix scrobbling of tracks to Last.fm through Mopidy-Scrobbler.
+(Fixes: #60)

 v0.3.0 (2014-01-28)